C Language Important Question Answer for BCA 2nd Semester

 6) #endif ends preprocessor conditional

-7) #undef Remove definition of the specific macro
+7) #undef Remove the definition of the specific macro

 7) What is the file?
 Explain the modes of files.